Table of Contents (Quickly Jump To Information)

 I think it is very interesting how people get emotional about something as simple as the best bedding for a chicken coop, because I think, like anything in life, there’s a wide range of answers, and all that matters is what’s best for you and your flock.

-So, going into this discussion of the best bedding for a chicken coop, we aren’t assigning moral values to whether you choose to use sand, shavings, straw, or whatever.
+So, going into this discussion of the best chicken coop bedding, we aren’t assigning moral values to whether you choose to use sand, shavings, straw, or whatever.
 You’re not a good person if you pick one, and a bad person if you pick another.

-In this article, we are going to discuss the 5 best chicken coop bedding choices, but the best takeaway I can offer is no matter what bedding you choose, if you do not clean your chicken coop regularly, it’s useless.
+In this article, we are going to discuss the 5 best chicken coop bedding choices (for the best bedding for chick brooders, check out this article).
+But the best takeaway I can offer is no matter what bedding you choose, if you do not clean your chicken coop regularly, it’s useless.

 What’s the best bedding for a chicken coop?